CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 Please follow our
 [instructions for writing a batch job script for Puhti](../../computing/running/example-job-scripts-puhti.md).

-Although Nextflow supports SLURM natively, one has to avoid launching large amounts of very short jobs using it.
+Although Nextflow supports SLURM natively, avoid launching large amounts of very short jobs using SLURM.
 Instead, one can launch a Nextflow job as a regular batch job that co-executes all job tasks in the same job allocation.
 Below is a minimal example to get started with your Nextflow pipeline on Puhti: